melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 | `/info/[[...item]]/page.tsx` | /info, /info/23, /info/23/detail |
 | `/(teamA)/editor/page.tsx` | /editor |

+Prefer to use the `Link` component for routing in Next.js.
+`Link` provides a SPA like experience for routing: instead of the whole page reloading, the shell is rendered imeediately while the other information is being fetched.

 ### parallel routing

-A parallel route is a micropage.
+Parallel route are micropages: imagine an analytics dashboard that displays many graphs of different types at the same time.
-A parallel route can be rendered within another page, e.g. embedded or from a modal, and it can have it's own loading and error page views.
+A parallel route is effectively a page rendered within another page, e.g. embedded or from a modal, that can have it's own loading and error pages.
-While the parallel route slot is not a route segment, it can have nested routes, and intercept routes that point elsewhere.
+While a parallel route slot is not a route segment, it can have nested routes, and intercept routes that point elsewhere.
-Instead of incurring a full page reload, content is loaded dynamically while maintaining the current context.
+Instead of incurring a full page reload, content is loaded in parallel while maintaining the current context.
+Consider parallel routes when you want to leverage parallel data loading and state management.
 Parallel route example use cases:
     - Dashboards combining multiple charts or widgets displayed in parallel, e.g. Mixpanel dashboard with a team's different health graphs.
     - Product pages were selecting on the product opens a modal, but navigating to the URL opens the full product detail page.